January/February 2016 Newsletter

 -Canine Influenza H3N2: Two injection vaccines, given three weeks apart.
 Booster this vaccine annually (once a year)

-Keep in mind that it is best to have your pet vaccinated AT LEAST one week PRIOR to boarding or doggy daycare to allow for maximum immunity.
+Keep in mind that it is best to have your pet vaccinated AT LEAST one week PRIOR to doggy daycare to allow for maximum immunity.
 Plan accordingly!

 It’s important to note that it is possible for your dog to contract one or both diseases if they are fully vaccinated against these respiratory pathogens.
 Infected dogs, however, will have moderately less clinical signs and will recover much more quickly than unvaccinated dogs.
 The chance of severe disease (ie the 10% that become gravely ill) is profoundly reduced as well.
 One can think of the human flu shot as a good example.
 It is also important to remember about herd immunity – the more dogs in a population that are vaccinated, the stronger the collective groups immunity is to that disease and the less likely that a non-vaccinated dog will contract the disease.